wormhole-foundation/wormhole/whitepapers/0016_delegated_guardian_sets.md

 The final VAA still requires a supermajority of the full Guardian Set (Delegated + Canonical), preserving the end-to-end security guarantees of the protocol.

+### Transfer Verifier

+Delegated Guardians run the Notary (Transfer Verifier) on observed messages before broadcasting a `DelegateObservation`.
+If the Notary rejects a message, the `DelegateObservation` is never published, and Canonical Guardians will not receive it.

+### Governor and Accountant

+All Guardians — Delegated and Canonical — run the Governor and Accountant independently, ensuring that rate limits and accountant quorum are unaffected by delegation.
+After the Notary approves a message, Delegated Guardians publish the `DelegateObservation` and then pass the message through the Governor and Accountant as part of the standard message processing loop.
+After delegate quorum is reached, Canonical Guardians reconstruct a `MessagePublication` from one of the agreeing `DelegateObservation` messages and pass it through the standard message processing loop, including the Notary, Governor, and Accountant.
+Governor rate limits and Accountant checks may therefore delay or block messages on either side.

 ### Governance Security

 Configuration updates to the `WormholeDelegatedGuardians` contract require a valid governance VAA signed by the current Guardian Set.
 The contract enforces replay protection via `governanceActionsConsumed` and ordered submission via sequential `nextConfigIndex`, ensuring configuration updates are applied in the correct order.

+### Configuration Validation

+The `WormholeDelegatedGuardians` contract performs limited on-chain validation of submitted configurations.
+Correctness of guardian addresses, threshold values, and other config parameters is enforced off-chain via the `delegated-guardians-config` `guardiand` admin command, Guardian node checks, and the governance VAA process.

 ### Canonical Guardian Isolation